This is Step 5 of 6 in the onboarding journey. View the full onboarding overview →

 Idempotency-Key header.
 An idempotency key is a unique string you generate per request that prevents duplicate operations if your network retries a request.
 See the API Reference: Authentication page for details.Key rotation

 Key rotation means generating a new API key and retiring the old one.
-It is a security practice — like changing the locks on an office when an employee leaves.
-You should rotate your API keys:- Every 90 days as routine security hygiene
+It’s a security practice, like changing the locks on an office when an employee leaves.
+Rotate your API keys:- Every 90 days as routine security hygiene

 - Immediately when a team member with key access leaves your organisation